jwtowner/lug/README.md

 #include <lug/lug.hpp>

 int main() {
-    // Import the lug::language namespace
-    using namespace lug::language;
+    // Import the namespace containing the embedded DSL operators and types using namespace lug::language;

     // Define attribute variables for the recursive rules